-We have audited the financial statements of MCB Cash Management Fund (the "Fund") on pages 17 to 42 which comprise the statement of financial position as June 30, 2023, the statement of profit or loss and other comprehensive income, the statement of net assets attributable to holders of redeemable participating shares and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of MCB Cash Management Fund (the "Fund "), set out on pages 19 to 44 which comprise the statement of financial position as at June 30, 2024, and the statement of profit or loss and other comprehensive income, statement of net assets attributable to holders of redeemable participating shares and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the financial statements on pages 17 to 42 give a true and fair view of the financial position of the Fund as at June 30, 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards and comply with the Mauritian Companies Act 2001.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at June 30, 2024, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and comply with the Mauritian Companies Act 2001.